Juliet Schor: Fellowships

-In 1980-81, Schor was a Brookings Research Fellow in Economic Studies.
+In 1980–81, Schor was a Brookings Research Fellow in Economic Studies.
 From 1995 to 1996, Schor served as a Fellow of the John Simmon Guggenheim Memorial Foundation.
 From 2014 to 2015, she held an Advanced Study Fellowship with the Radcliffe Institute.
 As of 2020, Schor is an Associate Fellow at the Tellus Institute.

 Academic work

 Early thought

-While obtaining her Ph.D in economics from the University of Massachusetts Amherst, Schor began to explore the relationship between how employers controlled and regulated employees.
-Her and her advisor, Sam Bowles, called these variable of conditions “the cost of job loss” which included how long a person can expect to be unemployed and what kind of social welfare benefits they are eligible for as an unemployed individual.
+While obtaining her Ph.D. in economics from the University of Massachusetts Amherst, Schor began to explore how employers controlled and regulated employees.
+She and her advisor, Sam Bowles, called these variable of conditions “the cost of job loss,” which included how long people can expect to be unemployed and what kind of social welfare benefits they are eligible for as an unemployed individuals.

 While a professor at Harvard, Schor was interested in another determinant of “the cost of job loss,” which was the number of hours worked by the employee.
-By analyzing various data, she found that even though an employee works overtime, they seem to have no money saved at the end.
-This led to her question “What do workers do with the money they earn and why is it so hard for them to save money” which required the investigation of social pressures on spending and consumer culture.
+By analyzing various data, she found that even though employees work overtime, they seem to have no money saved at the end.
+This led to her question “What do workers do with the money they earn and why is it so hard for them to save money,” which required the investigation of social pressures on spending and consumer culture.

 In an interview discussing her book Plenitude: The New Economics of True Wealth she says, "When people work too many hours they tend to feel deprived and they use consumption to reward themselves, whether that be for an expensive vacation, kitchen remodel or a bigger diamond.
 The downturn has actually opened up space for people to think about different trajectories for their consumption expectations over their lifetimes."

 In addition, at an early age, Schor strived to make her work accessible to all.
 In an interview with Peter Shea, she talks about her early intellectual formation, her critique of conventional economics, and her decision to write for an audience that includes the general public as well as her colleagues in the academy.